 Got the mid-summer doldrums?
 Kids complaining about being bored?
-Here’s a solution: Get them busy in the kitchen.
+This is a sign that you need to assign some kids’ kitchen jobs for the summer.
 That’ll teach ’em.
 Oh, and maybe they’ll have fun and sample something healthy too.

-Without further ado, we present the Top 5 Ways to Keep Kids Busy in the Kitchen in the Summertime:
+Without further ado, we present the Top 5 Kids’ Kitchen Jobs for the Summertime:

 Now who’s going to complain about being bored?